valhuber/TDD/readme.md

 &nbsp;&nbsp;

 #### 1a.
-Creates Admin App
+Creates **Admin App**

 The Agile objective of collaboration is typically best-served with _running_ screens.
 The problem is, it takes quite a long time to create the API and screens to reach this point.
 And this work can be wasted if there were misunderstandings.

 Ideally, User Interface creation would be automatic.

-So, API Logic Server creates first-cut screens, automatically from the data model.
+So, the API Logic Server `create` command above builds first-cut screens, automatically from the data model.

-The app shown below [(more detail here)](https://github.com/valhuber/ApiLogicServer#admin-app-multi-page-multi-table-automatic-joins) is suitable for initial business user collaboration to confirm the data model structure, and basic _back office_ data maintenance.
+The app shown below [(more detail here)](https://github.com/valhuber/ApiLogicServer#admin-app-multi-page-multi-table-automatic-joins) is suitable for initial _business user collaboration_ (further discussed below), and basic _back office_ data maintenance.

 You can [customize it](https://github.com/valhuber/ApiLogicServer#admin-app-customization) by editing a simple `yaml`file (e.g, field captions, ordering etc.)